matterhorn103/quanstants/README.md

 MismatchedUnitsError: Can't add quantity in Unit(m) to quantity in Unit(kg).
 ```

-Similarly, (in)equalities are implemented between quantities of the same dimension:
+Similarly, (in)equalities are implemented between quantities of the same dimensions:
 ```python
 >>> (0.3 * qu.litre) > (150 * qu.millilitre)
 True